Vox AC30: copper panels

 Sold by Heritage Auctions in 2019.
 Silver Celestions.
 The vinyl is black dimpled.
 Top Boost added later on the back panel.

 Assembled by Burndept; chassis number 04901.
 Bass voicing.
 Excellent condition.
 In the preamp, Mullard mustard capacitors with date code "A/64" = first quarter of 1964.
 A Top Boost module added later to the back panel.
-The amp has a factory replacement output transformer, a Woden with date code "LY" = November (not December as previously stated) 1967.
+The amp has a factory replacement mains transformer, a Woden with date code "LY" = November (not December as previously stated) 1967.
 Heavy textured vinyl on the cabinet.
 Thanks to Will for the pictures.

 Serial number 13273 T - currently in Europe